jcs090218/jcs-profile/content/projects.en.md

 Generic popup tip.
 - [doxygen-asterisk](https://github.com/jcs-legacy/doxygen-asterisk) (Summer 2023):
 Minor mode that helps you insert pair `/*` and `*/`.
+This package is no longer supported as it has been superseded by the [auto-close-block][] package.
 - [lsp-shader](https://github.com/shader-ls/lsp-shader) (Spring 2023 – Summer 2023):
 [lsp-mode][] client leveraging [shader-language-server][].
 - [codemetrics](https://github.com/emacs-vs/codemetrics) (Spring 2023):